kbladin/KalleWheel/README.md

 * Photoshop's internal colors are saved in the RGB format.
 This sometimes leads to problems due to some color ambiguity that is appearent between RGB and CIELab.
 Some different CIELab color coordinates yealds the same RGB color coordinates (this happens mostly with high Chroma colors since the RGB color space is just a sub space of the CIELab space).

 * I have only been able to test this extension on one computer with one OS in Photoshop CC14 and CC15.
 I would like to see how it works on other operating systems and other versions of Photoshop but so far it has not been possible to do this.
+Hopefully it will be available on Adobes Add on page for anyone to download nad install.

 ### Things I would like to add